Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 This is one of the first programs I built around `1995`, then it was written in BASIC and not python, ah the memories.

-First make sure that we can import this file without running the program:
+First make sure we can import this file without running the program:

 ```python
 if __name__ == "__main__":